AndromedaGalaxy/reactphp-libuv-filesystem/README.md

 This library provides libuv filesystem for ReactPHP. `react/filesystem` v0.2 (currently not released, as such `dev-master as v0.2.0`) is required.

-This library won't keep the event loop running by itself, as filesystem watching is not of active interest by default.

 # Example Filesystem Adapter

 ```php